 Find out more from Norwich, the city of stories.

-Our cultural offer also includes many galleries, theatres, venues, a puppet theatre, festivals, amazing built heritage including two cathedrals and a grand Norman Castle, beautiful parks and open spaces, and a breadth of restaurants and shops, including the Norwich Lanes.
+Our cultural offer also includes many galleries, theatres, venues, a puppet theatre and festivals.
+We have amazing built heritage including two cathedrals and a grand Norman Castle, beautiful parks and open spaces, and a breadth of restaurants and shops, including the Norwich Lanes.